msharm33/CVE2016-5734/README.md

 ## Procedure for Exploiting

-Run the sql commands in initial_sql.sql.
+Run the SQL commands in initial_sql.sql.

 Then run exploit*.py to execute the exploit.